Ready to embark on a fall foliage Vermont road trip you won’t soon forget?

 Day 1: Wilmington, Vermont

-Today you’re exploring the beautiful village of Wilmington.
+Today, you’ll explore the beautiful village of Wilmington.
 Relax by the lake, spend some time downtown, and eat at one of our favorite Vermont restaurants.
-Driving time: Depends on where you’re coming from.
+Driving time: It depends on where you’re coming from.

 The picnic areas that surround the lake are free to use, and there are lots of great vantage points for capturing the beautiful fall colors reflected in the water.
 Head to Lake Whitingham early in the morning so you can capture the water when it is calm.